Nijuze

 Follow:

-Shafii Hamisi is a Creative Lead at The Chanzo and a Multimedia Journalist with a strong focus on human rights, climate change, gender, and social justice.
+Shafii Hamisi is a Multimedia Journalist based in Dar es Salaam.
+He focuses on human rights, climate change, gender, and social justice.

 Previous Article IMG 4964 Rising Temperatures in Dar es Salaam: Tanzanian Women Bear the Brunt of Climate Crisis